Frequently Asked Questions

 Click below for answers to some of our most common questions regarding capturing professional drone aerial footage.

-UAV is an acronym for ‘Unmanned Aerial Vehicle’ that has the general public referring to them as drones.
-In Canada any remotely controlled aircraft, regardless of size, is considered to be a UAV when used commercially.
+RPAS (Remotely Piloted Aircraft System) is the new name for drones.
+In Canada any remotely controlled aircraft, regardless of size, is considered to be a RPAS when used commercially.